Specify "-o large" when mounting MSDOS filesystems

 Vladimir, there is probably something wrong with the sockscopy script Suraj wrong (might be an easy 2to3 conversion error).

 However, this might be an interesting project to get you started on the middlewared, and rewrite it in a middleware plugin.

 #24 Updated by Dru Lavigne almost 3 years ago

 - Status changed from Ready For Release to 46

-#27 Updated by Carl-Daniel Hailfinger over 1 year ago
+#27 Updated by Carl-Daniel Hailfinger almost 3 years ago

 - QA Status Test Fails added